jridgewell/Unlock/README.md

 FileVault 2 supports unlocking and mounting the startup volume, but doesn't support unlocking any other volume until a user has logged in.
 After encrypting my home drive and restarting, I was locked out of my user account and had to log in to and out of another user just to log in in as myself.
-This script solves that problem by unlocking Core Storage volumes (e.g., my home disk) without the need for another user account.
+This program solves that problem by unlocking Core Storage volumes (e.g., my home disk) without the need for another user account.
 Simply put, it allows me to log in like normal.